 A new round of public consultations about our province’s digital and data strategy opens up this week, following the release of a third discussion paper about living and working in our data-driven society.
 The public can learn about key digital and data issues, make recommendations and provide advice on the government’s implementation efforts.

-The Ontario government’s development of its Digital and Data Strategy is in fact already well underway: it has enshrined into law the role of a Chief Digital and Data Officer for the province.
-There is a new Digital Service Standard with more than a dozen formal guidance points about the delivery of online data-driven services.
+However, the Ontario government’s development of its Digital and Data Strategy is in fact already well underway: it has already enshrined into law the role of a Chief Digital and Data Officer for the province.
+There is a new Digital Service Standard with more than a dozen formal guidance points in place about the delivery of online data-driven services.

 And as of August 6, the Simpler, Faster, Better Services Act outlines how the government delivers programs and services to the people and businesses of Ontario.

 Concurrent with the current strategic development and related public consultation activities continue, members of the government’s Digital and Data Task Force have been appointed.

 It’s all designed to lead to the release of final Data Strategy by the end of this year.
 The process is moving very fast for such an important topic, observers and participants say, full as it is of ramifications for many aspects of our social, economic and political lives.

 Nevertheless, the government says that during its public consultation and roundtable discussion period, people will have the opportunity to have focused, in-depth conversations on the topics covered in the discussion papers, including the need to ensure public trust and confidence in the data economy, how to unlock the value of government data and how to enable Ontario companies to develop data-driven business models.